 The onboard hardware monitor automatically detects and displays the motherboard and CPU temperatures.
-Select Ignored if you do not wish to display the detected temperatures.
+Select [Ignored] if you do not wish to display the detected temperatures.

-CPU Fan Speed (RPM) [xxxxRPM] or [N/A] or [Ignored]
+CPU Fan Speed [xxxxRPM] or [Ignored] / [N/A]

 The onboard hardware monitor automatically detects and displays the CPU fan speed in rotations per minute (RPM).
-If the fan is not connected to the motherboard, the field shows N/A. Select Ignored if you do not wish to display the detected speed.
+If the fan is not connected to the motherboard, the field shows N/A.